mergen-sergio/DBest/tutorial/4 - using-basic-operators.md

 ---

-### Exploring Join Variations
+### Exploring Operator Variations

-Operators like **joins** offer multiple variations, such as:
+The example above demonstrated basic operators.
+However, many operators have variations that differ in semantics and efficiency.
+For instance, the **join** operation includes:
-- **Join Types:** Cross-join, inner-join, semi-join, anti-join, outer-join.
+- **Join Types:** `cross-join`, `inner-join`, `semi-join`, `anti-join`, and `outer-join`.
-- **Join Algorithms:** Nested-loop, merge-join, hash-join.
+- **Join Algorithms:** `nested-loop`, `merge-join`, and `hash-join`.

-To begin, use the classic **Inner Join**.
-As you become familiar with basic operators, you can explore other join types and algorithms.
+Start with the classic operators to build a solid foundation.
+Once comfortable with the basics, experiment with these variations to better understand their use cases and performance implications.

 ---